 Ealing Transition have been working with Ealing Council and the Schools’ Energy Co-operative since 2016 to place solar panels on local schools.
 These provide about a third of the school’s overall electricity, reduce the schools’ electricity bills, and their carbon footprint.
 More importantly, we are demonstrating that a decentralised, fossil-fuel free energy system is possible.

 Ealing Transition members have provided the funds for the panels, and at the time of writing are getting a 4.5% return on their investment.
-Ealing schools are pooled with other schools around the country, then funds are raised through share issues.
-Our latest share issue has raised over 640,000.
-If you are interested in supporting this initiative, you can find out more at https://schools-energy-coop.co.uk/
+Ealing schools are pooled with other schools around the country, then funds are raised through share issues by our partner, The Schools’ Energy Cooperative.
+The latest (Q4/2019) share issue raised almost £700,000.
+You can find out more at https://schools-energy-coop.co.uk/

 Wood End School

 Grant and Andy were invited to meet Shirley Rodrigues, Deputy Mayor of London and Councillor Julian Bell, head of Ealing Council to showcase two of our solar schools, Mandeville School and Horsenden Primary School.
 In summer 2019, Council leader Julian Bell again supported us at the opening of the solar panel installation at Perivale Primary School, the 50th system installed by the Schools’ Energy Cooperative, and our 10th in Ealing.
 You can read more about this here.